-I have the pleasure of collaborating with many preschools and schools in San Francisco and, at several of these schools our speech therapy practice provides on-site screenings.
+Our speech therapy practice has the pleasure of collaborating with many preschools and schools in San Francisco and, at several of these schools our speech therapy practice provides on-site speech language screenings.
 A screening is a brief tool that is used to indicate if a further speech and language assessment is indicated.
 Sometimes, we note articulation errors but do NOT recommend immediate follow-up.
 Parents are often confused about this.
 Why, if the child has articulation errors, are you not recommending therapy?
-Here is why:
+Below is a letter we share with parents explaining why we might not recommend services right away.

 Many of you may be wondering how a child can pass the screening evaluation when he or she consistently makes errors on certain sounds.
 The answer is that the expectations are different for children at different ages.
 Certain sounds take longer to be mastered, and errors on these sounds are not viewed as unusual at younger ages.
 For example, “k” and “g” have been mastered by 90% of children by the age of three.
 So, when a two year old makes errors on these sounds, it is not considered a problem; however, for a three year old, it is a problem.
 On the other hand, a three year old who makes errors on “s,” “r” or “th” is not of concern, since these sounds take longer for children to master and are not expected at age three.
 While many three year olds do produce these sounds correctly, as a group, they still frequently make errors on these and other sounds.